adamziel/django_translate/README.md

 ## Validating your translations:

-You may want to check if all translation strings referenced in views and templates.
-In bare django you need to manually visit visit every URL.
+You may want to check if all translation are strings referenced in views and templates.
+In bare django you need to manually visit every URL.
 This is unacceptable, so django_translate provides a handy command that parses your source tree and compares it to translation files:
 ```bash
 python manage.py tranzvalidate --app=your_app